-How can I encrypt an unencrypted Amazon RDS instance for MySQL or MariaDB with minimal downtime?
+How can I encrypt an unencrypted Amazon RDS DB instance for MySQL or MariaDB with minimal downtime?

-I attempted to create an encrypted read replica of my unencrypted Amazon Relational Database Service (Amazon RDS) instance for MySQL or MariaDB.
+I tried to create an encrypted read replica of my unencrypted Amazon Relational Database Service (Amazon RDS) instance for MySQL or MariaDB.
 However, I received the following error:

 "You cannot create an encrypted Read Replica from an unencrypted DB instance.
 (Service: AmazonRDS; Status Code: 400; Error Code: InvalidParameterCombination; Request ID:"

 How can I encrypt an unencrypted DB instance with minimal downtime?

 There are some limitations for encrypted Amazon RDS DB Instances: you can't modify an existing unencrypted Amazon RDS DB instance to make the instance encrypted, and you can't create an encrypted read replica from an unencrypted instance.

 However, you can use the Amazon RDS snapshot feature to encrypt an unencrypted snapshot that's taken from a temporary, unencrypted Amazon RDS read replica of the instance that you want to encrypt.
 Restore a new RDS DB instance from the encrypted snapshot to deploy a new encrypted DB instance.
 Finally, use MySQL replication to synchronize changes from the source to the new encrypted DB instance.

 After the new encrypted DB instance is in sync with the source unencrypted instance, switch your connections to the new DB instance.
 Because you must stop traffic to the source DB instance, first verify that the new DB instance is in sync with the source, and then redirect the traffic to the new DB instance.
 This process results in minimal downtime, and the data is replicated to an encrypted storage DB instance.